frederic-perez/AmE-dictionary/data/dictionary.md

 __patrician__ _adj_ _A patrician class._
 __patrolman__ _n_ A policeman who patrols a given region. _Syn_ flatfoot
 __patron saint__ _n_ A saint regarded as the special guardian of a person, group, trade, country, etc. _Santa Claus is associated with Saint Nicholas, who is the patron saint of children._
-__patron__ _n_ :nine::m: __1__ A person, esp a man, who sponsors or aids artists, charities, etc; protector or benefactor. _China, North Korea’s patron._ _He became a patron of the greatest contemporary chronicler._ __2__ A customer of a shop, hotel, etc, esp a regular one. _This concert venue can hold 11,000 patrons._ _Chef Jeff is often seen in the dining room conversing with patrons._ _During the current season patrons can enjoy Mozart and Mahler._ _Patrons who eat before 6 p.m._
+__patron__ _n_ :nine::m: /ˈpeɪtrən/ __1__ A person, esp a man, who sponsors or aids artists, charities, etc; protector or benefactor. _China, North Korea’s patron._ _He became a patron of the greatest contemporary chronicler._ :es: patrocinador, mecenas __2__ A customer of a shop, hotel, etc, esp a regular one. _This concert venue can hold 11,000 patrons._ _Chef Jeff is often seen in the dining room conversing with patrons._ _During the current season patrons can enjoy Mozart and Mahler._ _Patrons who eat before 6 p.m._ :es: cliente
 __patronage__
 __patronize__ _v_ :four::hammer:
 __patronizing__ _adj_ :two::hammer: